-- i.
-Credit business (including loan commitments and guarantees) - i) A determined signification increase in credit risk since initial recognition.
+i) A determined significant increase in credit risk since initial recognition.

 At the end of every reporting period, the Group evaluates the risk of default on credit assets occurring over their expected lifetime to determine whether the credit risk has increased significantly since their initial recognition.